AlexBulankou/ai-talk1/labinstructions.md

 7. You can see how many instances of every components is currently running and how much CPU they consume.
 So you make a decision to scale up or down if necessary.

-## Excercise 4.
+## Exercise 4.
 Set up application map

 Application Map represents topology of your application.
 It shows health and performance metrics for incoming requests into your application, as well as for outgoing requests that your application is making.
 In this exercise you will learn how to use Application Map for basic scenarios, as well as how to configure cross-component correlation, which is an experiemental feature.